marquesrs/marquesrs/README.md

 #### ❗ ATTENTION, PLEASE ❗
-I use GitHub mostly for projects collaborations.
+I use GitHub mainly for third-party projects collaboration.
 My own projects can be found on GitLab:
 https://gitlab.com/marquesrs